ChelsieSalome/Linux-Ass1/README.md

 * Has an active DigitalOcean account with sufficient credits to create and manage Droplets.
 * Has previously created a Droplet running Arch Linux, implying access to an Arch Linux image.

--CIT student
--prior experience with working in a terminal environment -pre-existing DigitalOcean account
--Droplet running Arch Linux previously created
--Little to no experience with linux
--want to : - Creating and managing a remote server with a cloud service provider.
-- Using the web console or the command line (`doctl`) to create and manage a remote server.
-- Understanding the role of cloud-init for configuring Droplets.
-- Using SSH to connect to a remote server and manage it securely.
-- Generating and managing SSH keys for authentication.
-- Applying best practices for security and access control in cloud environments.

 # Technical Requirements
 ## Hardware
 * **Processor**: 1 GHz or faster processor